liamsmith3194/otter-hockey/README.md

 1. I want to be able to *find out more information about the company* so that I can **look into their background and develop an understanding of the business.**

-1. I want to be able to *review the FAQ's* so that I can **should I have a question, I can see if it has already been answered.**
+1. I want to be able to *review the FAQ's* so that **should I have a question, I can see if it has already been answered.**

 1. I want to be able to *contact them directly* so that I can **ensure my query/question can be answered.**

-1. I want to be able to *read through the privacy policy* so that I can **know my personal information is secure.**
+1. I want to be able to *read through the privacy policy* so that I **know my personal information is secure.**

 1. I want to be able to *subscribe to the site's mailing list* so that I can **receive all the latest deals, offers and news.**